-I finally finished the laundry, though I’m not sure how it piled up so quickly.
+I finally finished the laundry, though I’m not sure how it piled up so fast.

 Badger had been doing it for me while I was sick.